-"A book that challenges the reader to reconsider deeply his relationship to the built world.", Azure,
+A book that challenges the reader to reconsider deeply his relationship to the built world.

-"Shepheard is that very rare thing - an architect who can write, beautifully.
+Shepheard is that very rare thing - an architect who can write, beautifully.

-Shepheard seamlessly meshes Shakespeare, Greek mythology, the tale of the origins of Islam and stories from his own life.", Liz Bailey, The Architects' Journal
+Shepheard seamlessly meshes Shakespeare, Greek mythology, the tale of the origins of Islam and stories from his own life.

-"Unlike many such books on design, Shepheard's is accessible and entertaining.
+Unlike many such books on design, Shepheard's is accessible and entertaining.

-Half fantasy, half fact, Artificial Love is a brilliant collage of architectonics, bomb-dropping planes, robots on Mars, and video car games.
-Shepheard propels us into a landscape of careening technologies, revealing the deep techno-emotional bonds that define our lives."
+Half fantasy, half fact, Artificial Love is a brilliant collage of architectronics, bomb-dropping planes, robots on Mars, and video car games.
+Shepheard propels us into a landscape of careening technologies, revealing the deep techno-emotional bonds that define our lives.